neovitwin/gekko/docs/installation/installing_gekko_on_windows.md

 # Installing Gekko on windows

-### Note:
-#### Windows does not natively support TA-lib.
-We are currently working on implementing the Tulip Indicators Library, which will provide similar functionality (see [#708](https://github.com/askmike/gekko/issues/708)).
-#### For advanced users only: As a temporary workaround until [#708](https://github.com/askmike/gekko/issues/708) is implemented, TA-lib can be used on Windows through Bash on Windows 10.
-See "Installing Gekko on Windows with bash on Windows 10"

 Here is a youtube video I made that shows exactly how to set up Gekko:

 [![screen shot 2017-04-20 at 00 03 45](https://cloud.githubusercontent.com/assets/969743/25205894/e7f4ea64-255c-11e7-891b-28c080a9fbf2.png)](https://www.youtube.com/watch?v=R68IwVujju8)